 “No place so sacred from such fops is barr’d … Nay, fly to altars; there they’ll talk you dead; For fools rush in where angels fear to tread.”

-Or click here for Ted Hughes’ take on crow.
+Or click below for Ted Hughes’ take on Crow.

-Following on from my endorsement of Jakoti hand shears in previous post, and still being up for outdoor gardening work, I’ve discovered that they’re just as brilliant at light work pruning, up to about 7mm stem thicknesses.
-So perfect for working our hollies into mushroom forms.
+On a lighter note, following on from my endorsement of Jakoti hand shears in my previous post, and still being up for outdoor gardening work, I’ve discovered that they’re just as brilliant at light work pruning, up to about 7mm stem thickness.
+So, are perfect for working our hollies into mushroom forms.
 Why?
 I hear you cry at the screen.
 Why not leave them alone!

-Well as with most unplanned things in our unplanned garden, we had a holly binge years ago, buying lots of small plants from the excellent, and local, Welsh Holly centre.
+Well, as with most unplanned things, in our unplanned garden, we had a holly binge years ago, buying lots of small plants from the excellent, and local, Welsh holly centre.
 Click here for more.
-Planted in various areas of our then pretty undeveloped garden, for several years they grew slowly, as hollies do.
+Planted in various areas of our then fairly undeveloped garden, for several years they grew slowly, as hollies do.
 Some were moved within the garden as design ideas changed, but gradually as is the way with trees, root systems developed, and annual growth accelerated.
-In most cases they have been planted far too close to other trees or shrubs which have an even greater potential size, so I decided to start pruning them, in a fairly random way, just to limit size.
+In most cases they’ve been planted far too close to other trees or shrubs, which have an even greater potential size, so I decided to start pruning them, in a fairly random way, just to limit size.

 Two years ago we’d visited Tyntesfield House, where we’d seen hollies shaped into roughly mushroomed forms.
 Click here for more.
 This had given me a nudge into trying to shape ours this way.
-I could of course claim that it was all a long thought out plan, but in truth it wasn’t, though having sculpted several wooden mushrooms around the garden, having a few living forms seems entirely in keeping.
-However unlike wielding a chainsaw, regularly shaping a living tree takes much more patience, and there will be at least years when, frankly, a potential eventual mushroom is very definitely only in the eye of the enlightened beholder.
+I could claim that it was all a long thought out plan, but in truth it wasn’t, though having sculpted several wooden mushrooms around the garden, having a few living mushroom forms, seems entirely in keeping.
+However, unlike wielding a chainsaw, regularly shaping a living tree takes much more patience, and there will be at several least years when, frankly, a potential eventual mushroom is very definitely only in the eye of the enlightened, beholder.

-Spread out on our bed, it was really satisfying to see how what had started as one of my ideas to add on to a moth image exhibition has gradually developed into a vibrant, unique, and colourful design range, over many years.
-We still find it just as exciting as the first time we made a sale, when we hear that other complete strangers seem to enjoy them as well!
+Spread out on our bed, it was really satisfying to see how what had started as one of my ‘good’ ideas to add on to a moth image exhibition at Aberglasney gardens, has gradually developed into a vibrant, unique, and colourful design range, over many years.
+We still find it just as exciting as the first time we made a sale, when we hear that other complete strangers seem to enjoy them as well.

-Next in the making process is Fiona’s careful edge seaming, then label punching, stamping and hand writing each label (far too critical for my illegible writing to pass muster), thread tying and label attaching by which time the scarves are ready for sale.
-With Christmas post delays another trip down to St. David’s was necessary, just 2 days after the silk arrived.
-For any readers interested in what the designs are like, do have a look at our separate webpage, though this doesn’t yet include decent photos of the latest new designs, which will require a suitable weather window to photograph, though our new tulip, and cobweb designs both feature here, under poor flash conditions.
+Next in the making process, is Fiona’s careful edge seaming, then label punching, stamping and hand writing each label (far too critical for my illegible writing to pass muster), thread tying and label attaching by which time the scarves are ready for sale.
+With Christmas post delays, another trip down to St. David’s was necessary, just 2 days after the silk arrived.
+For any readers interested in what the designs are like, do have a look at our separate webpage, though this doesn’t yet include decent photos of the latest new designs, which will require a suitable weather window to photograph.
+Our new tulip, and cobweb designs both feature in this post, although photographed under poor flash conditions.